 Improving Nutrition Profiles of Food

-Incorporating pulses and pulse ingredients into food products can improve the nutritional profile of the product and may even help it qualify for label claims, including protein claims.
+Incorporating pulse ingredients like pea protein or lentil flour into food products can improve the nutritional profile of the product and may even help it qualify for label claims, including protein claims.

 Making Nutrient Claims